p3l6/blog/lists/packing/backpacking.md

   * Wool sweater *or* puff jacket / Warm hat
   * Pack towel
 * Stuff sack
-  * Shirt / Pants / Undies / Socks
+  * Shirt / Undies / Socks
   * Long underwear set

 ### Other
-* Map & Compass *or* Gaia GPS app
+* Map & Compass / Gaia GPS app
-* Book / Deck of cards
+* Book / Star realms game
 * Kite ? (not for AT, maybe in Colo)
-* Charging pack / Cables (flashlight with rechargeable battery)
+* Charging pack / Cables

 ## Notes for next trip
-* When vibram shoes wear out, try light water shoes, like zhuanglin.
-Or exped camp slipper.
-Or some “barefoot” shoes.
-  * Last time, took the chaco slippers and it was nice.
-  * Next time: replace the five fingers and get something else
-* Trek poles could be nice, from REI or black diamond.
-  * Helps with hand swelling and going uphill.
-And bushwacking.
-  * Go ahead and get them next time!
-* Sleeping pad is leaking.
-Needs to be patched or replaced.
-  * Unable to patch.
-Need a new one
-  * Had “big Agnes insulated air core”
-  * Size 20 x 72 x 3.25
-* The repel lemon/euc spray can leak, and fail.
-Maybe it comes in other packaging?
-* Consider bringing mini solo stove, for fun
+* Silipint glen cairn: duradram.com, but a half size would be better.
+They were going to make a half size, but it was delayed.
+As of 2026, the store is on haitus and may not return.
+* Consider a quilt blanket instead of sleeping bag, these are very popular now.
+* Fuel exchange filler, to top off the small cans at home.
+* Hiking shoes or trail running shoes, to replace boots.
+* A new packable chair, ie heliox zero.
+Rei ones are breaking.

 ## Other notes
 * Grayl filter should last 300 uses, or 3 years.
 Last replaced in may, 2024.
-* If squishy bowl wears out or is no longer made, check humangear
+* If squishy bowl wears out or is no longer made, check humangear; or go Ti.
-* Don't get an ultralight tent.
-The Alps tent is already great.
-* Roll tent for storage, but stuff and compress for travel with poles separate.
 * Dont bother with trail mix, nuts, or gorp.
-It wont get eaten.
+It wont get eaten!
+* Only one oatmeal packet per breakfast.
 * Bear canister fits in the bottom compartment of pack.
-* Cook pot replacement brand: TOAKS. nest with a small (4oz) fuel can, and small stove inside.
+* One full fuel canister was enough for a three night trip.
+* (For a standard tent) Roll for storage, but stuff and compress for travel with poles separate.

+## Freeze dried meals
+### Good
+* Mountain house
+  * Beef stroganoff
+  * Pad thai
+* Backpackers pantry
+  * Hatch green chili mac and cheese (five stars - really good)
+### Meh
+* Backpackers pantry
+  * Chana masala